Bob R. Simpson: Baseball owner

 In August 2010, Simpson and another Texas oil magnate, Ray Davis, served as co-lead investors in the $593 million winning bid to take the Texas Rangers baseball team out of bankruptcy.
 Simpson and Davis became co-chairmen of the Rangers, but initially remained in the background, leaving the Rangers in the hands of managing partner and CEO Chuck Greenberg and President Nolan Ryan.
 They served mainly as senior consultants, an arrangement continued after Greenberg resigned in 2011, making Ryan the undisputed day-to-day head of the franchise.

 In October 2010, the Texas Rangers played in the World Series for the first time in franchise history, but lost the series to the San Francisco Giants.
 In October 2011, the team again reached the World Series, but lost again, this time to the St. Louis Cardinals.
 Ryan left the ownership group in 2013.
-However, Davis and Simpson have mostly left the Rangers in the hands of general manager Jon Daniels and have rarely interfered.
-As before, they serve mostly as senior consultants.
+However, Davis and Simpson mostly left the Rangers in the hands of general manager Jon Daniels and have rarely interfered.
+As before, they served mostly as senior consultants.
+This continued when Daniels was succeeded by Chris Young.